Clara Gibbings: Production

+In January 1934 it was announced Thring would make a film of the play for Efftee, along with a movie from another British play The Streets of London.
+This was a change of departure from Efftee, which had traditionally only used Australian source material.
+(Efftee insisted it would continue to film some Australian stories such as Collitts' Inn, Sheepmates and Ginger Murdoch.)
+According to Filmink Thring "may have been motivated in part by a desire to double dip on the material (i.e. he could make a play and a film) and also produce something that wasn’t too expensive (play adaptations typically only have a few sets) and might have more appeal to international audiences."

-The film was shot at Efftee's St Kilda studios in early 1934.
+The film was shot at Efftee's St Kilda studios in March 1934.

 Although Thring was credited as director, it is likely Frank Harvey did most of the actual direction on set.
+A scene set at Lords was shot at St Kilda's Oval.

-During shooting, Thring announced he would close the studios after making the movie due to difficulties in getting his product released outside Melbourne.
-It finished by April.
+Even before shooting, Thring announced he would close the studios after making the movie due to difficulties in getting his product released outside Melbourne.

+Filming finished by April.
 Thring did make another film before shutting down the studio, The Streets of London (1934), and announced plans to revive production, but died before he was able to.

 "I took one look at myself in the 'rushes' – and looked away", admitted Brunton.
 "I simply could not bear to see myself any more.
 I thought I looked terrible."

 Reception

+The film was previewed on 31 August 1934 at the Liberty Theatre.
+The Truth called it "an excellent exemplification of what can be done in Australia with English material, and the critic feels no need for the apologetic addenda, 'good for an Australian production'."